-“Remember when Lexus first came out?” asks Rob Noyes, VP of marketing for Sea Ray Boats.
+“Remember when Lexus first came out?” asked Rob Noyes, former VP of marketing for Sea Ray Boats.
 “People wanted to drive them because they were the quietest, smoothest cars around.
 We wanted to give people the same kind of experience in their boats, so we began looking at acoustic forensics.
-And now, after years of development, we’ve introduced Quiet Ride.”
+And after years of development, Quiet Ride was introduced.”

 Quiet Ride incorporates a number of measures to reduce or eliminate as much noise and vibration as possible, and it indicates just how much importance Sea Ray has decided to place on your personal comfort.
 So, how did they get the sound to go down?
 For starters, all of the doors and hatches on a Quiet Ride boat have positive-locking latches and routered-in gaskets, which are compressed when the door or hatch is closed.
 That prevents them from rattling or vibrating.
 The copious use of acoustic insulation in strategic areas is another straightforward technique for reducing sound and vibration, as is spraying foam into voids and placing rubber gaskets or foam barriers between parts that can rub or squeak.
 The windshield was also found to be a noise-maker, which could be improved by plugging whistling air leaks.
 Even the cup holders turned out to be adding to overall volume, and are now shushed by acoustic insulation.